 Better still, if you have an Apple Store nearby, they can likely repair it on-site.
 This means you’ll be back up and running quickly.

-For Samsung devices, Samsung’s Protection Plus is likely the best option.
+For Samsung devices, Samsung’s Premium Care is likely the best option.
 Plan prices vary by device and deductibles are only $99.

 For other Android and Windows phone, you’ll want to look at the section above and decide between an insurance plan or a protection plan.

 If you’re worried about loss or theft, an insurance plan is probably a better option.